HeroSnake/motle/README.md

 ├── README.md
 └── vite.config.js  # Vite configuration

-Customization
+### Customization

     Word List: The French word bank is stored in src/assets/words.json.
 You can replace or expand this list as needed.
     Styling: Modify src/assets/styles.css for custom themes or styles.

-Contribution

-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the game.
-License

-This project is licensed under the MIT License.
+This project is licensed under my License.